waltersIT/Hackathon/README.md

 - Chat history persistence
 - Responsive UI design

-The frontend source code in `HackathonFE/` is written in TypeScript (`.tsx` files), but the actual frontend components deployed in Rentvine's development environment at `apps/manager/src/components/vinny/` are JavaScript (`.js` files).
+The frontend source code in `HackathonFE/` is written in TypeScript (`.tsx` files), but the actual frontend components deployed in Rentvine's development environment on the `support-hackathon` branch at `apps/manager/src/components/vinny/` are JavaScript (`.js` files).
 The deployment is handled through Rentvine's development infrastructure.

 ## Configuration